UXAspects/UXAspects/guides/Selenium Tests Documentation.md

 # Problems encountered during test development

-#### Component visibility in Chrome

-When a component such as a button is clicked through the WebDriver API, the browser window is first scrolled so that the component is visible at the top of the window.
-The click event is then issued.
-However, in Chrome the click event can fail because the component is hidden behind the Standard Header and cannot receive the event.
-An “element is not clickable at point xxx” error is raised.
-To avoid this, the test should define a number of pixels by which the browser window should be scrolled downwards to bring the component into view before the click event is issued.
-A default number of pixels to be moved (-50) is defined in the TestNG.xml file.

 #### Page loading delay

 When pages are moved to a delay before test execution continues is